cheesy-jand/cheesy-jand.github.io/docs/_sources/byrating.rst.txt

 - **Purchase location**: Wegmans
 - **Purchase date**: 12/25/21
 - **Julie's comments**: Funky, stinky, smokey-ish cheese.
 Staticky after taste.
 Creamy center with thick, white/green rind, salty.
 Liked on day 1, but less so on day 2.
 I am conflicted.
 Would probably like more on a burger or something.  **3.2/5**
-- **Andrew's comments**: Very soft and creamy, funky taste, bleu-ish flavor.
+- **Andrew's comments**: Very soft and creamy, funky taste, blue-ish flavor.
 Interesting texture, different parts are gooey/chewy.
 Similar to Leonara, but not as good.  **3.5/5**
 - **Thanks to Barb & Rob Necarsulmer for this cheese!**

-42. Cranberry Wensleydale (Somerdale)
+43. Cranberry Wensleydale (Somerdale)
 -----------------
 .. image:: cheesepics/wensleydalecranberry.png
         :align: right